MogammadTaariqBardien/pargo_challenge/README.md

-# pargo_challenge
+#Pargo Challenge
-This repository contains the challenge assigned to me by the company Pargo
+This repository contains the challenge Pargo.